thiagobit/excel-sheet-filtering-api/README.md

-# Excell Sheet filtering API
+# Excel Sheet filtering API

 This application consists in get and filter data from a _.xlsx_ Excel sheet file using a _REST API_ done in _Laravel 10_.
 * It was built following _SOLID_ principles.